 "Any person" may give notice of opposition without specifying any particular interest.
 "Any person" is to be construed in line with Art.
 58 as meaning any natural person (private individual, self-employed persons, etc.), any legal person or any body assimilated to a legal person under the law governing it.
-"Any person" does not include the proprietor of the patent (see G 9/93, reversing G 1/84).
+"Any person" does not include the patent proprietor (see G 9/93, reversing G 1/84).